-*Requirements R6.1, R6.2, and R6.3 are not applicable to steam turbine(s) of a combined-cycle resource.
+*Requirements R6.1, R6.2, and R6.3 are not applicable to steam turbine(s) of a combined-ettings tcycle resource.

 For digital and electronic Governors, once frequency deviation has exceeded the Governor deadband from 60.000 Hz, the Governor setting shall follow the slope derived from the formula below.